Background

 These outcomes do not reflect the real diversity of families across school types.

-• Review pricing and access policies for school groups and educational programmes
+• review pricing and access policies linked to school background

-• End the use of state or independent school labels as a basis for differential pricing or exclusion
+• end the use of school labels as a basis for differential treatment

 Because access to arts, culture and education should expand opportunity, not divide children.